 Curved Smoked Glass Discs Chandelier

-Materials: Brass and gold coloured iron frame.
-10 cut smoked glass curved discs.
-Bakelite sockets.
+Materials: Brass plated iron frame, curved rods, chain and canopy.
+10 cut smoked glass curved discs round lampshade.
+Bakelite E27 sockets.

 Chain Length: 53 cm / 20.86”

 Width: ∅ 55 cm / 21.65”

 Electricity: 5 bulbs E27, 5 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but clear or bright bulbs are preferred.

 Period: 1980s, 1990s.

 Designer: To be appraised.